silasbue/NerdleTrackerBot/README.md

 14. Insert `TOKEN=<yourBotTokenFromStep3>` in the `.env` file.
 15. Run `npm run dev` in the terminal

-Your discord bot should now be running on your server.
+Your discord bot should now be running on your discord server.
 Test this by sending a message with your nerdle result.